Efraín Ríos Montt: Early life and career

-Efraín Ríos Montt was born in 1926 in Huehuetenango, into a large family of the rural middle class.
-His father was a shopkeeper and his mother a seamstress, and the family also owned a small farm.
+Efraín Ríos Montt was born in 1926 into a large ladino family of the rural middle class, in Huehuetenango, a small city in the highlands of western Guatemala.
+His father was a shopkeeper and his mother a seamstress.
+The family also owned a small farm.
 His younger brother Mario Enrique Ríos Montt became a Catholic priest and would serve as prelate of Escuintla and later as auxiliary bishop of the Archdiocese of Guatemala.

-Intent on making a career in the army, the young Efraín applied to the Polytechnic School (the national military academy of Guatemala), but was rejected because of his astigmatism.
-He then volunteered for the Guatemalan Army as a private, joining troops composed almost exclusively of full-blooded Mayas, until in 1946 he was able to enter the Polytechnic School.
+Intent on making a career in the army, the young Efraín applied to the Polytechnic School (the national military academy of Guatemala) but was rejected because of his astigmatism.
+He then volunteered for the Guatemalan Army as a private, joining troops composed almost exclusively of full-blooded Mayas, until in 1946, he was able to enter the Polytechnic School.
 Ríos Montt graduated in 1950 at the top of his class.
 He taught at the Polytechnic School and received further specialized training, first at the U.S.-run officer training institute that would later be known as the School of the Americas, and later at Fort Bragg in North Carolina and the Italian War College.
 From the start of his career, Ríos Montt acquired a reputation as a devoutly religious man and as a stern disciplinarian.

 Ríos Montt did not play any significant role in the successful CIA-sponsored coup of 1954 against President Jacobo Arbenz.
-He rose through the ranks of the Guatemalan army, and in 1970-72 served as director of the Polytechnic School.
+He rose through the ranks of the Guatemalan army and, in 1970–72, served as director of the Polytechnic School.
 In 1972, in the presidential administration of General Carlos Arana Osorio, Ríos Montt was promoted to brigadier general and in 1973 he became the Army's Chief of Staff (Jefe del Estado Mayor General del Ejército).
-However, he was removed from that post after three months and, much to his chagrin, dispatched to the Inter-American Defense College, in Washington, D.C.
+However, he was removed from that post after three months and, much to his chagrin, dispatched to the Inter-American Defense College in Washington, D.C.
 According to anthropologist David Stoll, writing in 1990, Ríos Montt was "at odds with the army's command structure since being sidelined by military president Gen. Carlos Arana Osorio in 1974."

 Early political involvement

-While in the US, Ríos Montt was approached by the leaders of the Guatemalan Christian Democracy with an invitation to run for president at the head of a coalition of parties opposed to the incumbent regime.
-Ríos Montt participated in the March 1974 presidential elections as the presidential candidate of the National Opposition Front (FNO).
+While in the US, the leaders of the Guatemalan Christian Democracy approached Ríos Montt with an invitation to run for president at the head of a coalition of parties opposed to the incumbent regime.
+Ríos Montt participated in the March 1974 presidential elections as the National Opposition Front (FNO) presidential candidate.
 His running mate was Alberto Fuentes Mohr, a respected economist and social democrat.
 At the time, Ríos Montt was generally regarded as an honest and competent military man who could combat the rampant corruption in the Guatemalan government and armed forces.
-In the run-up to the election, United States officials characterized the candidate Ríos Montt as a "capable left-of-center military officer" who would shift Guatemala "perceptibly but not radically to the left".
+In the run-up to the election, United States officials characterized the candidate Ríos Montt as a "capable left-of-center military officer" who would shift Guatemala "perceptibly but not radically to the left."